A Valid Whale Beach Theory Must Explain All Consistent Observations and Also Connect Both Modern and Ancient Beachings to a Common Cause

 The same is true for an injured herd of lost whales and dolphins swimming downstream with the current.
 However, the greatest risk of a shark attack is not around the outside of the pod.
-The greatest danger is to the animals bringing up the rear because the sharks are smelling the waters, trailing from behind and picking off stragglers.
-The safest spot would be in front of the pod, furthermost from the sharks.
+The greatest danger is bringing up the rear because the sharks are smelling the waters, trailing from behind and picking off stragglers.
+This means the safest spot would be in front of the pod, furthermost from the sharks.

 This is not an example of a “strong social bond”.
 Rather, it is a perfect example of selfish herd behavior as outlined is this 1971 science article entitled “Geometry for the Selfish Herd” by W. D. Hamilton.

 Selfish Pod Leaders Out Front!